vivin12/knative-springboot-demo/README.md

 4. Now apply the yaml file `service-v2.yaml`which will create revision 2 and by default all of the traffic will be routed to revision 2.

-5. Let's switch back the traffic to revision 1.
+5. Let's assume that something is wrong on version 2 and you want to switch back all the traffic to revision 1 until the issue with revision 2 is figuered out.
+To do this view and apply the below yaml.

+  `oc apply -f service-blue-green.yaml`

 6. Let's try the traffic split now.